kplabs-pl/sml-docs/src/tutorials/leopard/zero_to_hero/dpu.rst

 2. Download DPU IP block from https://xilinx.github.io/Vitis-AI/3.5/html/docs/workflow-system-integration.html#ip-and-reference-designs.

    * Use 'IP-only download' link for 'MPSoC & Kria K26' platform.
+   * Note that DPU IP for Zynq UltraScale+ has version 3.0.
+That version works fine with Vitis AI 3.5 used in this tutorial.

 3. Unpack downloaded archive to :file:`dpu-ip-repo` directory.